Last update: Jan 3, 2018

 Undisturbed by those requests, more relevant availability requests demanding a higher accuracy are processed in real-time by the SAP CAR based REST services, e.g. for product details, shopping cart items, or during checkout.

 During checkout, a sourcing determination can be performed within SAP CAR at runtime.
 This is only done for orders which are picked from a DC or fulfillment center.

-With CARAB 2.0 FP1 in May 2017 the so-called “Sales Channel Mode” was introduced, which allows to maintain the sourcing via FIORI applications, see the videos:
+With CARAB 2.0 FP1 in May 2017 the so-called “Sales Channel Mode” was introduced, which allows to maintain sales channels, sources, sourcing networks and sourcing strategies via SAP FIORI applications.

 Temporary Stock Reservation

 During the order checkout, right after the sourcing has been completed, a temporary stock reservation is triggered within CAR, reducing the order stock from the inventory repository.
 This prevents overselling and secures the shopping cart items for the consumer in the checkout.

 Once the order is transferred from SAP Hybris Commerce into IS Retail, it is also transferred via SLT into CAR.
 When the order is picked and fulfilled in SD, the order status changes, which reduces the DC stock for the given product accordingly.
 This is considered in the next ATP run, which triggers a reset of the reservations in CAR.

 In case the OAA REST services in SAP CAR are not responding in time a failsafe mechanism is applied in SAP Commerce, which uses the aggregated stock inventory that has been replicated into SAP Commerce before.
 This “offline scenario” allows consumers to create their orders in SAP Commerce, but no inventory check, sourcing and reservation in SAP CAR has been done.